-Streamlined provisions for small business entities have replaced the simplified tax system (STS).
-Broadly, to use the simplified taxation rules a small business entity must carry on a business and have an aggregated turnover of less than \$2 million.
+Small business entities have access to a range of tax concessions.
+Broadly, you are a small business entity if you carry on a business and have an aggregated turnover of less than \$2 million.

-Under the rules, if you are a small business entity for the relevant year you can choose to access the small business concessions that suit your business.
+If you are a small business entity for the relevant year, you can choose to access the small business concessions that suit your business.
 However, you may also have to satisfy other conditions that apply to a particular concession.
 You will have to review your eligibility for the concessions each tax year.

-For more information, see Concessions for small business entities (NAT 71874) or visit our website at www.ato.gov.au/SBconcessions
+For more information, see Concessions for small business entities (NAT 71874) at www.ato.gov.au/sbconcessions